microsoft/AdaptiveCards/docs/wwwroot/documentation/markdown/display/HostConfigSchema.md

 | **isSubtle** | bool | false | should use subtle version of color |

 ## TextInputConfig
-Defines config for Text input elements
+<a name="textinputconfig"></a>Defines configuration for Text input elements

 | Property | Type | default | Description |
 |---|---|---|---|
 | **separation** | [SeparationConfig](#separationconfig) | - | Defines spacing and color for separations between elements |

 ## TimeInputConfig
-Defines config for Time input elements
+<a name="timeinputconfig"></a>Defines configuration for Time input elements

 | Property | Type | default | Description |
 |---|---|---|---|
 | **separation** | [SeparationConfig](#separationconfig) | - | Defines spacing and color for separations between elements |

 ## ToggleInputConfig
-Defines config for Toggle input elements
+<a name="toggleinputconfig"></a>Defines configuration for Toggle input elements

 | Property | Type | default | Description |
 |---|---|---|---|

 ### SeparationConfig
-Properties which define spacing, line thickness and color for separating elements
+<a name="SeparationConfig"></a>Properties which define spacing, line thickness and color for separating elements

 | Property | Type | default | Description |
 |---|---|---|---|